richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The goal of high performance buildings must be to improve indoor environmental quality rather than simply meeting minimum standards.
 [2-5]

+There are four primary areas of comfort that should be considered when designing a building: visual, thermal, air quality and acoustic.
+Visual comfort largely relates to lighting, whether this is natural daylighting or artificial lighting.
+Thermal comfort links with air temperature, humidity and speed.
+Air quality describes clean and fresh air.
+Acoustic comfort relates to background noise levels, as well as appropriate acoustic characteristics—primarily reverberation time, but also the types of sounds, the loudness and clarity of signals.
+To capture the experience of building is a nuanced condition that currently simulation tools are challenged to predict and communicate.[2-5]

+However, with the rise of parametric and algorithmic design, there is a move towards mass customisation and a rejection of homogeneity.
+Many architects and designers are now exploring the concept of heterogeneity, of ‘differentiated’ geometry, structure and performance.[2-5]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；